 9. Burrowing Owl

 The majority of Texas is home to burrowing owls.
-They can be seen throughout most western and central Texas, although they are much less frequent in the state’s extreme east.
+They can be seen throughout most of western and central Texas, although they are much less frequent in the state’s extreme east.
 These owls can be found in meadows, fields, pastures, and other areas with holes and subterranean dens since they are active day and night.
 These cave dens offer a lot of room for gathering food.
 In case of food scarcity, they have been known to keep hundreds of mice in storage!

 10. Flammulated Owl

 A bird with flame-like markings is referred to as “flammulated.”
 How the flammulated owl got its name may be apparent if you look at it closely.
-Although Texas barely enters their far eastern range, these owls are primarily found in the western United States.
+Although Texas barely enters its far eastern range, these owls are primarily found in the western United States.
 While rare sightings have been reported in east and south Texas, they are more likely to be found in west Texas.
 In addition to being stunning, the flammulated appearance of this owl also offers exceptional camouflage, helping it in its role as a night hunter.
 It does, however, make sightings even more uncommon.

-11. Western Screech-Owl
+11. Western Screech Owl

-Western screech-owls can be found in many western U.S. states and other western North America’s coast.
+Western screech owls can be found in many western U.S. states and other western North America’s coast.
 Their territory borders Texas in the far western regions of the state, such as El Paso and the region around Big Bend National Park.
-Western screech-owls have a very adorable, round, stocky appearance, much like their nearby relatives.
+Western screech owls have a very adorable, round, stocky appearance, much like their nearby relatives.
 They appear in brown, gray, or reddish colors, have little ear tufts, and large, expressive eyes.
 Rats, mice, and other birds make up their main diet.